What is Age Discrimination?

 It sounds complicated, but the explanations and conditions for both are relatively straightforward.
 To prove disparate treatment, employees must be over 40, qualified for their positions, and they must have suffered some kind of adverse employment action.

 These include loss of compensation, a change of employment terms or benefits, or being fired.
-In addition, these adverse actions must be backed up by facts that point to an inference of discrimination, e.g., offensive comments, being replaced by a younger employee, etc.
+In addition, these adverse actions must be backed up by facts that point to an inference of discrimination, e.g., offensive comments, being replaced by a younger workers, etc.

 Now let’s talk about disparate impact.
 This theory is somewhat more amorphous in that it doesn’t require that intentional discrimination occurred as a direct result of an employer’s actions.

 Instead, disparate impact relies on an employer having some kind of work practice that is either inherently biased against older workers or has a negative impact on them.

 Let’s take a simple example.
 Many employers have screening tests that are either taken during the hiring process or at various times during employment.
 These screenings may appear to be neutral, but they sometimes provide information that can be used to identify older workers and discriminate against them later one, e.g., when layoffs are taking place.

 To prove disparate impact, it must be possible to show that the work practice affects older employees, and the practice must appear to be neutral but still have a negative impact on older workers.